kputnam/stupidedi/README.md

 </table>

 These benchmarks aren't scientific by any means.
-They were performed on a MacBook Pro, 2.2GHz Core i7 with 8GB RAM by using the X222-HC837 fixture data files.
-The results indicate the parser runtime is O(n), linear in the size of the input, but the drop in throughput at 13K+ segments is likely due to memory allocation.
+They were performed on a MacBook Pro, 2.2GHz Core i7 with 8GB RAM by reading the X222-HC837 fixture data files, in serial.
+The results show the parser runtime is O(n), linear in the size of the input, but the drop in throughput at 13K+ segments is likely due to memory allocation.
 The steady increase in throughput on JRuby and Rubinus is probably attributable optimizations performed by the JIT compiler.

-Lastly, these results should approximate the performance of document generation with BuilderDSL, except there is room for optimization in the input stream tokenizer.
-Generation via the BuilderDSL API should have less overhead, as it skips the tokenizer.
-In typical real-world use, custom application logic and database access are going to bottleneck performance.
+Lastly, these results should approximate the performance of document generation with BuilderDSL, except BuilderDSL API should have less overhead, as it skips the tokenizer.
+On the other hand, BuilderDSL frequently queries the call stack to track provenance of elements in the parse tree.
+In common real-world use, custom application logic and database access are going to bottleneck performance, rather than Stupidedi.

 ### Helps developers gain familiarity